 Seasonal jobs are great opportunities for teens to earn money when you may have a bit more free time from school.
 Whether it is over summer vacation or during the holiday season, there are some key things to keep in mind to get the most out of your seasonal job.
 If you’re looking for a seasonal job right now start with Get Schooled’s Job Launch tool - just enter your zip code, enter the type of job you are looking for, and start swiping to find seasonal jobs in your area!

 Preparation is key!

 If you want to work over the holiday break or summer vacation, be sure to start getting ready to apply for jobs at least a month before you want to start work.
 This means making sure that you have a resume and a cover letter ready to go.
 You can send in your resume to Get Schooled for review and we’ll make sure you’re ready to apply!
 If you already have a resume or cover letter that you’ve used in the past, be sure to update and customize them to each job you apply for.

 In addition to using JobLaunch to look for jobs in your area, there are often creative ways you can look for seasonal jobs.
 Depending on the time of year there may be an increase in hiring.
-For example, in the summertime many cities host Summer Youth Employment Programs which help teens find jobs.
+For example, in summer many cities host Summer Youth Employment Programs which help teens find jobs.
 There may also be extra openings in your area for camp counselors, lifeguards, and childcare workers.
 During the holidays, there are short-term ways to earn money with holiday-specific pop-ups - like Halloween stores, Christmas tree sales, or gift wrapping.
 Large retail stores are also often looking to hire short-term work during this time.